Workflows and Examples

 2. Calibrations and custom gates

-1. Define a new gate at the Qiskit circuit level (e.g. a parametric two‑qubit gate).
+1. Define a gate at the circuit level.

-This keeps the Qiskit Target and the qm_qasm compiler mapping in sync, so both backend.run() and backend.quantum_circuit_to_qua() understand your new gate.
+Keeps the Target and qm_qasm compiler in sync for both backend.run() and quantum_circuit_to_qua.

 3. Primitives: Sampler and Estimator on QOP